 An estate plan could protect your loved one

 A great way to protect your parent or grandparent is to help them establish a legally-binding estate plan.
-A Burial/Cremation Directive can disseminate their wishes for end-of-life services, among other things.
+A Burial/Cremation Directive can dictate their wishes for end-of-life services, among other things.
 With their money safely conveyed into a trust, you won't have to worry about a con artist attempting to steal their retirement savings.

 It's understandable to worry about your loved one with people out there looking to take advantage of them.
 An estate plan can provide them peace of mind knowing their final wishes will be carried out and their beneficiaries taken care of.